WhatAmIDoingWithThis/Snake-Game/README.md

 # Snake Game
 The classic snake game, implemented using C++ in the console

+# How to Install
+1. Download the repo to your local machine
+2. Open the .sln folder with Visual Studio
+3. Click Build

 # Version History
 ## Version 0.1 (Current)